-The school is rated Good by ISI and the most recent report noted the excellent way in which the staff support the pupils' mental health and wellbeing.
-Pupils’ self-assurance is quickly restored following admission to the school.
-Pupils have expressed this in comments such as; “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares,” ISI February 2019.
+The school is rated Good by ISI and the most recent report noted the excellent way in which the staff support the students' mental health and wellbeing.
+Students’ self-assurance is quickly restored following admission to the school.
+Students have expressed this in comments such as; “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares,” ISI February 2019.

 Outcomes for children

 Esland Bedford School provides educational pathways up to GCSE.
-All our pupils are entered for external exams, which are predominately at GCSE.
-Some pupils are with us for a short period of time and therefore may sit functional skills exams at entry level to level 2, or we can also deliver ‘A’ level art.
+All our students are entered for external exams, which are predominately at GCSE.
+Some students are with us for a short period of time and therefore may sit functional skills exams at entry level to level 2, or we can also deliver ‘A’ level art.

 As well as the more formal and familiar lessons, we also include Learning Outside the Curriculum and The Duke of Edinburgh Award Scheme.
 In September 2020, we held our first Bronze level expedition which was highly successful.

-Over lunchtimes, we have a wide variety of activity clubs that pupils choose to join.
-Whilst these may vary from football to card games or Art to ICT, they all have a common goal of providing opportunities for our pupils to develop an interest, as well as practicing and developing their social skills.
+Over lunchtimes, we have a wide variety of activity clubs that students choose to join.
+Whilst these may vary from football to card games or Art to ICT, they all have a common goal of providing opportunities for our students to develop an interest, as well as practicing and developing their social skills.

-At the end of the week we have enrichment activities that pupils can join in with.
+At the end of the week we have enrichment activities that students can join in with.
 These may include a dance session, fitness, baking or hair and beauty.
-These activities are organised in conjunction with the pupils and pupil council input.
+These activities are organised in conjunction with the students and student council input.